ckcnathan/tire/README.md

 # tire
-For testing and fitting tire data from the Tire Testing Consortium (TTC).
+For fitting of tire data from the Tire Testing Consortium (TTC).
 Script written for Concordia Formula Racing 2023-2024. <br/>

 Data parser is based on https://blogs.mathworks.com/student-lounge/2018/08/01/analyzing-tire-data/  <br/>
 Tire data is fitted to a cubic spline, partially based on Bill Cobb's method from the TTC forum.  <br/>